nyggus/easycheck/README.rst

 Other examples
 --------------

-You will find a number of examples if doctest files located in the package's tests/doctests folder, which also serve as doctests.
+You will find a number of examples in doctest files located in the package's tests/doctests folder, which also serve as doctests.